 If you’re not sure whether to choose a candlestick, bar, or line chart, remember more information isn’t necessarily better!
 Many people think candlestick charts are more useful because they convey more data, but much of the information they display is irrelevant to most investors.
 Unless you’re an active trader, you probably don’t need to know the price movement in the detail displayed in a bar or candlestick chart.
 For many investors, whether the price is tracking up or is it tending to go down over time is often enough to make a decision about whether or not they want to invest—assuming they’ve also done their research into the company, as well.

 Step 3: Read from left to right

 At this point, you’re going to want to take a quick glance over the stock chart to determine if you want to delve into more detail.
 The displayed price information moves from left to right.

 Step 4: Draw directly on the chart and/or overlay additional analyses

 Most major market sites will provide a variety of technical analysis tools to help investors make their short-term trading decisions.
-In my Finance MBA, we were taught how to do these calculations by hand, but thankfully most brokerage software lets you select options from a drop-down menu that get automatically overlaid over top of the stock chart graph.
+In my Finance MBA, we were taught how to do these calculations by hand, but thankfully most brokerage software lets you select options from a drop-down menu that gets automatically overlaid over the top of the stock chart graph.